 A boat and her owner shall compete in compliance with recognized principles of sportsmanship and fair play.
 A boat may be penalized under this rule only if it is clearly established that these principles have been violated.
-A disqualification under this rule shall not be excluded from the boat's series score.
+The penalty shall be either disqualification or disqualification that is not excludable.